Hong Kong authorities begin boar hunt amid public safety fears

 Boars have at times been seen on subway trains, or waiting for the traffic light to turn green at pedestrian crossings by the harbour.

-At the start of the coronavirus pandemic last year, when most Hong Kong people were working from home, a video of a boar family bathing in a fountain in between the financial district's skyscrapers went viral.
+At the start of the coronavirus pandemic last year, a video of a boar family bathing in a fountain in between the financial district's skyscrapers went viral.